adibakhtab007/shell_script/CREATE_USER--PROVIDE_ACCESS--DETETE_USER_To_PGSQL-DB/README.md

 ---

-## 📄 License

-This script is distributed under the MIT License.
-See `LICENSE` file for details.

----

-## 🤝 Contributions

-Pull requests, issues, and suggestions are welcome.
-Please open an issue to discuss improvements or bugs before submitting a PR.

----

-## 📧 Contact

-Created by **Adib Akhtab Faruquee**
-Reach out via GitHub for questions or collaboration opportunities.

----

 # 🔥 PostgreSQL User Deletion & Access Revocation Script

 This script allows administrators to **delete PostgreSQL users entirely from all databases** or **revoke access from a single database** while ensuring ownership reassignment and data safety.